 Water Bottles

 You’ve probably heard that you should drink extra water at high altitudes — this is absolutely correct!
 The body loses more fluids – the air is cold and dry, and we breathe faster and have a higher heart rate, which causes more fluid to evaporate through breathing.
 In addition, we urinate more often as the body adapts to higher altitude and due to the colder temperatures.
-Having easy access to water is therefore crucial.
+Therefore, having easy access to water is crucial.

 You’ll want to avoid having to take off your backpack to get to your bottle!
 Be sure to choose a daypack that allows you to attach the bottle so it’s accessible while walking.
 Alternatively, you can use a Camelbak — if it’s not too cold where you are, as the liquid in the hose freezes quickly!
 If you bring at least one 'Nalgene' bottle, you also have the option to use it as a hot water bottle for warmth in your sleeping bag!